Jersey, Channel Islands

 The rate of employer contributions is 6.5%, up to the same earnings limit.
 Employers also have to pay a 2.5% rate of social security on earnings above the monthly standard earnings limit, up to an upper earnings limit of GBP 21,030 for 2021 (GBP 20,800 for 2020).

 Self-employed individuals are required to contribute at a rate of 12.5%, up to the standard earnings limit and also 2.5% on their earnings above this up to the upper earnings limit.

 Long-term care contributions

-Individuals who are resident in Jersey are also liable to long-term care (LTC).
-Individuals are subject to to long term care contributions at a rate of 1.5% on their gross earnings up to the upper earning limit for social security (GBP20,800 for 2020).
+Individuals who are resident in Jersey are also liable to long-term care contributions.
+Individuals are subject to long-term care contributions at a rate of 1.5% on their gross earnings up to the upper earning limit for social security (GBP 21,030 for 2021).

 Goods and services tax (GST)